pyarchinit/selectbyrelationship_repo/README.md

 # ![logo](icon.png) Select by Relationship

-The QGIS plugin allows by a single click on the plugin-button to select records through tables based on relationships one-to-one or one-to-many specified inside a Qgis project.
+The QGIS plugin allows by a single click on the plugin-button to select records through tables based on relationships one-to-one or one-to-many specified inside a QGIS project.

 Authors: [Luca Mandolesi](https://github.com/pyarchinit), [Salvatore Larosa](https://github.com/slarosa)